Herschel C. Loveless: Early campaigns

-Governorship
+Governorship (1957-1961)

 Loveless ran again for the governorship in 1956.
 He won the Democratic primary against Lawrence E. Palmer, then defeated incumbent Governor Leo Hoegh in the general election by 29,469 votes.
 He became only the fourth Democrat since the Civil War to serve as Iowa's governor.

 He won re-election in 1958 by an increased margin of 70,953 votes, and carried 66 of the state's 99 counties.
 His ties to Iowa's growing labor movement and the state's urbanization helped to secure his victories in 1956 and 1958.

 During Loveless's two terms as governor, he oversaw the redistricting of public schools into districts and the establishment of a mental health fund.
 He also worked to raise workmen’s compensation and unemployment compensation benefits, as well as the institution of a teacher’s minimum monthly pension.
 During his term, the state treasurer also gained authorization of the state treasurer to collect interest on inactive state funds.
 Loveless vetoed an extension of the two and half percent sales tax.
 He was considered less militant than his opponents.
 During his years as governor, Loveless focused on issues such as flood control, mental health, and social services.
 He also promoted reapportionment to help redress the imbalance in rural-versus-urban representation in the state legislature.
 Loveless helped to align Iowa's Democratic Party more closely with its national counterpart.

 He also secured federal funds from the Eisenhower Administration to dam Lake Red Rock and Saylorville Lake.
 He urged the Iowa General Assembly to approve flood control measures on the Des Moines River.
 In 1961, at the end of his tenure, the state treasury had a surplus of $50 million.